SophieSarceau/SequenceDisplay-ML/README.md

 ```
 The first five columns are the mutated amino acids.
 The sixth column is the count of the 5NNK combinations in Sequence Display.
 The last four columns are the average mutation numbers on four PAMs (NNGA, NNGT, NNGC, NNGG).
-To ensure the confidence of the data, we only keep the data with a count greater than 100.
+To ensure the data's confidence, we only kept the data with a count greater than 100.

 ## 3. Model Training

 In this project, we utilize two protein language models (pLMs) as the backbone of our model: ESM-2 and SaProt.
-Please download the pre-trained models from this link, and put the model weights under `./data/params`.
+Please download the pre-trained models from this link: https://drive.google.com/drive/folders/1e6dtjGo7jNfAdiSCkvkubD48l42Vkyax?usp=drive_link, and put the model weights under `./data/params`.

-We recommend you to use GPUs with more than 40GB of memory for training.
-In addition, for better performance tracking, you are encoureged to use wandb.
+We recommend you use GPUs with more than 40GB of memory for training.
+In addition, for better performance tracking, you are encouraged to use wandb.

 ### 3.1 ESM-2
 All hyperparameters are set in `./config/config_esm2_train.yaml`.